Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

-To embed the trained model into Unity, follow the later part of [Training the Brain with Reinforcement Learning](Basic-Guide.md#training-the-brain-with-reinforcement-learning) section of the Basic Buides page.
+To embed the trained model into Unity, follow the later part of [Training the Brain with Reinforcement Learning](Basic-Guide.md#training-the-brain-with-reinforcement-learning) section of the Basic Guide page.